digitalocean/pydo/README.md

 # The DigitalOcean Python library

-`digitalocean-python-client` is the official python client library that allows python developers to interact with and manage their DigitalOcean account resources through a python abstraction layer on top of the raw [DigitalOcean API HTTP Interface](https://developers.digitalocean.com/documentation/v2/).
+`pydo` is the official python client library that allows python developers to interact with and manage their DigitalOcean account resources through a python abstraction layer on top of the raw [DigitalOcean API HTTP Interface](https://developers.digitalocean.com/documentation/v2/).